jaruizes/jaruizes.github.io/_posts/2021-01-30-Kubernetes-I.md

 ---

 # Kubernetes "The JARC way" (I)
-These days I'm preparing [CKAD](https://www.cncf.io/certification/ckad/).
-It's a certfication about developing applications for Kubernetes so, this post tries to be post about Kubernetes from the developer point of view.
+This post tries to be post about Kubernetes from the developer point of view, relating Kubernetes concepts with application development.
 As I always said, the important thing is adquiring knowledge about something and making it yours, In my case, "the JARC way".

 I'm not going to enter in details about how a Kubernetes cluster can be installed or managed but how applications can take advantage of Kubernetes possibillities in order to be scalable and so on.